Reducing Recurrent Competitive Epidemics via Dynamic Resource Allocation: Problem formulation

-The standard \emph{continuous-time homogeneous SIS} model describes the spread of a disease over a graph, where each node $i$ represents an individual that can be in either the \emph{susceptible} or the \emph{infected} state: $X_i(t)\op{=}0$ or $1$, respectively).
-The system at time $t$ is hence globally represented by the node state vector $X(t) \op{\in} \{0,1\}^N$.
-The state of a specific node $i$ evolves according to the following stochastic transition rates:
+\inlinetitle{Continuous-time SIS subject to control via node treatments}{.} The \emph{$N$-intertwined continuous-time homogeneous SIS} model \cite{NinterSIS2009, NinterSIS2011} describes the spread of a disease at each node of a graph.
+Each node (individual) $i$ can be in either the \emph{susceptible} or the \emph{infected} state: $X_i(t)\op{=}0$ or $1$, respectively.
+The system at time $t$ is globally characterized by the node state vector $X(t) \op{\in} \{0,1\}^N$.
+Adopting the epidemic control aspect from \cite{LRIE, MCM}, with the addition of spontaneous infections, makes the state of node $i$ evolve with the stochastic transition rates:

-where the parameters $\beta$, $\delta$ are the transition rates encoding respectively the infection aggressiveness and self-recovery capability of nodes.
-The epidemic control is realized by the resource allocation vector $R(t) \op{\in} \{0,1\}^N$, whose coordinate $R_i(t) = 1$ iff we heal node $i$ at time $t$, and $0$ otherwise.
-Finally, $\rho$ is the increase in recovery rate when a node receives a resource unit (thought as treatment).
+where $\alpha$ is the rate of spontaneous node infections, $\beta$ is the infection aggressiveness, and $\delta$ is the self-healing capacity of a node.
+The epidemic control is realized by the resource allocation vector $R(t) \op{\in} \{0,1\}^N$, whose coordinate $R_i(t) = 1$ if we treat node $i$ at time $t$, and $0$ otherwise.
+Finally, $\rho$ is the increase in recovery rate when a node receives a treatment resource.
+The model is homogeneous as all parameters are the same for all nodes ($\alpha$, $\delta$, $\rho$) or edges ($\beta$); this simplifies the presentation without being a modeling limitation.
+Moreover, $\alpha$ and $\delta$ can be considered as exogenous factors in the sense that they incur node state changes that are not due to the interactions within the network.
+Modeling bothwise spontaneous changes is particularly relevant in the context of social epidemics, as each individual is subject to both a self-correcting and self-undermining tendencies.

-\inlinetitle{A generic two-state recurrent model}{.} In this paper we study the dynamic epidemic suppression problem by first introducing the following generic two-states Markovian process:
+\inlinetitle{A generic two-state recurrent epidemic model}{.} In this work, we introduce the following generic epidemic model. \begin{definition} Let two {node-specific memoryless functions}: the {infection rate function} $\InfFun_i$ and the $\HealFun_i$ {healing rate function}.
+A generic two-state recurrent epidemic model is then defined by the transition rates for each node $i$:

-$\InfFun_i$ and $\HealFun_i$ are two \emph{node-specific memoryless functions}; respectively the \emph{infection rate function} and \emph{recovery rate function} for node $i$.
-The rate functions depend on the current overall network state $X(t)$ and implicitly on the network structure (we omit this dependency in our notation).

-\begin{remark} A Markovian Poisson process can be recovered using the rate functions of \Eq{eq:genericSIS} as follows:
+which induces a Markovian Poisson process with rate: